 Natural oil is the standard finish for all countertops.
 Specifically, Boos Board Cream is applied.
 It contains mineral oil, which penetrates and moisturizes the wood, and natural beeswax, which leaves a protective, silky barrier.

-An alternative finish – Varnique semi-gloss varnish – is available on many of the countertops we carry.
+An alternative finish – Varnique semi-gloss varnish – is available on many of the countertops Boos makes.
 Varnique provides the look of fine furniture and requires little maintenance, however it is not meant to cut upon.
 You might want more info about natural oil vs. a Varnique finish.

 Most stains for wood are not food-safe.
-If you do not intend to prepare food directly on the wood surface, you certainly can choose to stain your counter.
+If you do not intend to prepare food directly on the wood surface, certainly you can choose to stain your counter yourself.
 Because Appalachian Red Oak is not a tight-grain wood, it absorbs wood stain fairly well.
-Note that any modifications made to your counter will void the manufacturer’s warranty.

 Smaller sizes ship via UPS.
 Large/heavy countertops ship via freight carriers, whose trucks are equipped with liftgates used to offload goods.
 If you will require assistance getting your countertop off the truck, consider adding Curbside Liftgate service to your order.